Database on Umbraco Cloud

 Setting up SQL Management Studio

-To connect, choose "Connect Database Engine" and copy the values from the Connection Details page on Umbraco Cloud where you'll find handy "copy" short-cut buttons to the right of each value.
-In the "Connect to Server" dialog in SQL Management Studio, choose "SQL Server Authentication" as the authentication type and also remember to click the "Options" button before you connect and paste the name of your database in the "Database" input field (otherwise, security settings on Umbraco Cloud will prevent you from connecting).
+To connect, choose "Connect Database Engine" and copy the values from the Connection Details page on Umbraco Cloud where you'll find handy "copy" shortcut buttons to the right of each value.
+In the "Connect to Server" dialog in SQL Management Studio, choose "SQL Server Authentication" as the authentication type.
+Remember to click the "Options" button before you connect and paste the name of your database in the "Database" input field (otherwise, security settings on Umbraco Cloud will prevent you from connecting).
 You can see it all in this short video:

 Now that you've connected you can work with the databases on Umbraco Cloud, like you could on any other host.
-Just remember to let Umbraco Cloud do the work when it comes to the Umbraco related tables (
+Remember to let Umbraco Cloud do the work when it comes to the Umbraco-related tables (

 When you clone a site locally, Umbraco Cloud automatically creates a local database and populates it with data from your website running on the Cloud.
 If you don't specify anything before starting up your site locally, it'll be a SQL CE database that lives in the

 /App_Data folder.
 If you wish to use a local SQL Server instead, you can update the connection string in the web.config, but it's important that you do so before your site starts up the first time.